How to embroider on tulle

 As soon as you pull a little bit harder, you risk to make a hole in the fabric.

-This has happened on several occasion for Charles.
+This has happened to Charles on several occasions.
 However, he noticed it in time before the hole got too big and thus was able to mend the hole carefully.
 Of course this is only possible if you embroider a design with relatively covered surfaces.

 With designs that concentrate on delicate contours, it will be trickier to mend a hole without it showing too much.